1922 conclave

-The papal conclave held from 2 to 6 February 1922 saw Cardinal Achille Ratti elected to succeed Benedict XV, who had died on 22 January 1922.
-It took fourteen ballots for the 53 of the 60 cardinals assembled in the Sistine Chapel to elect a new pope.
-Ratti took the name Pius XI and immediately revived the traditional public blessing from the balcony, Urbi et Orbi ("to the city and to the world"), which his predecessors had eschewed since the loss of Rome to the Italian state in 1870.
+A conclave was held from 2 to 6 February 1922 to elect a new pope to succeed Benedict XV, who had died on 22 January.
+Of the 60 eligible cardinal electors, all but seven attended.
+On the fourteenth ballot, the conclave elected Cardinal Achille Ratti, the archbishop of Milan.
+After accepting his election, he took the name Pius XI.
+During his first appearance on the main loggia of St. Peter's Basilica, he gave the traditional Urbi et Orbi ("to the city and to the world") blessing to the people in St. Peter's Square, which his predecessors had abstained from since the capture of Rome by Italy in 1870.

-The four non-European cardinals did not participate in the conclave.
-Three of them arrived too late and one did not attempt the journey.
+Four non-European cardinals did not participate in the conclave.
+Three of them arrived too late, and one did not attempt the journey.
 Three weeks after his election, Pius XI issued rules extending the time between the death of a pope and the start of the conclave in order to increase the likelihood that cardinals from distant locations could participate in the next conclave.